 These can include spamming, sniffing traffic and keylogging, infecting new hosts, identity theft, attacking IRC chat networks, hosting illegal software on computers of victims, etc.

 If enterprises properly implement AI in their IT infrastructure, it can detect the botnets and protect them from entering enterprise networks.

-AI is still in the developing stage, but its use cases are vast in every field including the cybersecurity.
-For best results in protecting cyber-attacks, humans and AI should work hand in hand.
+AI is still in the developing stage, but its use cases are vast in every field including cybersecurity.
+For best results in protecting against cyber-attacks, humans and AI should work hand in hand.

-As AI and machine learning advance further, it will become a stronger fit for enterprises looking for robust security practices.
+As AI and machine learning advance further, they will become a stronger fit for enterprises looking for robust security practices.